Mischback/django-calingen/docs/source/user-doc.rst

 User Documentation
 ##################

-|calingen| is a pluggable `Django`_  application intended to generate
+|calingen| is a pluggable `Django <https://djangoproject.com>`_  application
-paper-based calendar pages to be used with analogous calendars.
+intended to generate paper-based calendar pages to be used with analogous calendars.
 It provides the means to manage and include (user-provided) events into the generated calendar pages.
 Additionally it provides a plugin API with the ability to provide events, layouts and compilers as external plugins.

 .. note::
-  Because |calingen| is just a `Django application`_, the actual offered set of features is limited by what the project's host choose to offer - or
+  Because |calingen| is just a
-  specifically: How the project is configured.
+  `Django application <https://stackoverflow.com/a/19351042>`_, the actual offered set of features is limited by what the project's host choose to offer - or specifically: How the project is configured.

 .. warning::
   This user documentation refer to certain parts of the app under their default